cosmicvarta/cosmicvarta.github.io/_pages/career_help.md

-#### Opportunities at central and state universities
+#### Opportunities at Central, State and Deemed Universities

-Universities, both central and state, provide opportunities for doctoral and other research projects.
+Many Central, State and Deemed Universities provide opportunities for doctoral and other research projects.
 Following is the list of departments/universities that have active members who are involved in astronomy research.
 The list is far from complete and we will keep updating it!

 - Astrophysical Sciences Division, Bhabha Atomic Research Centre, Mumbai
 - Centre for Strings, Gravitation and Cosmology, Department of Physics, Indian Institute of Technology Madras